Year of Entry 2027/28

 You can take part in Hallam’s enterprise programme, forming your own studio and developing independent games.

-You’ll also have the opportunity to arrange a placement in between your second and third years.
+You’ll also have the opportunity to arrange a placement in between your third and final.
 This gives you valuable work experience to prepare you for your future career – as well as an Applied Professional Diploma to add to your CV.

 You’ll also work on a range of projects simulating real-world working environments, allowing you to expand your skill set, your confidence, your resilience, and your ability to navigate professional interactions.